9.3 Inventory, develop, and coordinate grant funding

 The Environmental Finance Center Network (EFCN) is a university-based organization assisting with innovative financing for environmental protection and improvement.
 EFCN works with public and private sectors to promote sustainable environmental solutions, while bolstering efforts to manage costs.
 Resources include curated funding sources, webinars, case studies, and technical and legal information.

-The Florida Resource Directory hosted by the FDEO provides a searchable directory of information about and links to many state and federal resources available to help local communities fund water protection and restoration projects.
+The Florida Resource Directory hosted by the FDEO provides a searchable directory of information about and links to many state and federal resources available to

 The Catalog of Federal Domestic Assistance provides a database of all federal programs available to state and local governments: public; quasi-public; private for-profit and nonprofit organizations and institutions; specialized groups; and individuals.
 Listings link directly to grants.gov.